markrissmiller/The-Tipsy-App/README.md

 # The Tipsy App

 My first application using React.
 The app displays a list of 10 random drinks on the homepage which all are links to an ingredients/ instructions page.
-The user can also
+The user can also search by name of drink or key word in title of drink (ex: if vodka is searched it will display drinks with the word "vodka" in the title as opposed to drinks with vodka as an ingredient).

 ## Project Link